-To build empathy with kids, read stories.
 Stories allow us to walk a mile in the shoes of another, in this case, someone who has experienced migration, immigration, or being a refugee.
-These are my favorite picture books and middle-grade chapter books about the issues surrounding immigration including refugees, migration, migrant work, deportation, poverty, and culture.
-I hope this list is helpful.

 Where Will I Live by Rosemary McCarney

 Short sentences and phrases plus large photos show people fleeing to safety.
 Their questions will make kids understand the uncertainty refugees face as they look for a new home.
-The photographs help kids see that this is happening to real children in real life situations.
+The photographs in this picture book help kids see this is happening to real children in real life situations.
+Beautiful.

 The Day the War Came by Nicola Davies, illustrated by Rebecca Cobb

-It’s a day like any other that starts with breakfast and at school.
+It’s a day like any other with breakfast and school.
 But after lunch, the war comes.
-The writing and artwork allude to the destruction with only a few specific graphic details.
-“It came across the playground.
-It came into my teacher’s face.
-It brought the roof down and turned my town to rubble.”
-The little girl’s journey is all the more valuable as we look at both the hardships of leaving her home as well as what happens after she arrives at the new country.
-Because it is only with help and kindness from others that she begins to heal.
+The writing and artwork allude to the destruction with only a few specific details.
+The little girl’s journey shows the hardships of leaving her home as well as the refugee situation in another country.
+Only with help and kindness from others does she begin to heal.

 Marwan’s Journey by Patricia de Arias, illustrated by Laura Borras

-This is one of the best refugee experience picture books I’ve read.
+This is one of the best refugee experience / immigration picture books I’ve read.
 The boy walks away from his homeland with very few things carried on his back.
 Precise, sensory text perfectly narrates this little boy’s difficult journey… “Sometimes, in the cold right, I cry out to her in my dreams. / She comes with her black hair streaming, and tucks me in / with her flour-soft hands.”
 As the boy walks, he remembers his home.
 He remembers when they came.
 And all the walking.
-“One… / two… / three… / A line of humans like ants / crossing the desert.”
 He hopes that one day he will return home.

 Her Right Foot by Dave Eggers

-I’m so impressed by Dave Eggers picture book; it’s funny, interactive, informative, and insightful.
+I’m so impressed by Dave Eggers children’s picture book; it’s funny, interactive, informative, and insightful.
 In fact, this amazing book builds to a poignant and timely message about the meaning of the Statue of Liberty.
 Egger’s points out how the Statue’s right foot is raised as if she’s stepping.
 Eggers wants us to notice that the Statue is in motion.
 She is an immigrant, too.
 Her job of welcoming immigrants is active, never-ending.
-Think about that for a moment.
-I think our country needs this book now more than ever.

 A Different Pond by Bao Phi, illustrated by Thi Bui

-Step into the shoes of a young boy who wakes up early to go fishing with his dad.
-As they fish for their dinner that evening, Bao helps his dad build a fire and put the fish in a bucket.
-While they’re together, Bao’s dad remembers fishing in a pond in his home country of Vietnam.
+A young boy wakes up early to go fishing with his dad.
+As they fish for their dinner, Bao helps his dad build a fire and put the fish in a bucket.
+While they’re together, Bao’s dad recalls fishing in his home country of Vietnam.
 The blue-black illustrations and precise prose help us feel the stillness of the early morning hours and the strong bond between father and son.
 Later that night, the entire family gathers together to eat the morning’s catch.
-This moving autobiographical picture book of an immigrant family gives us much to appreciate and ponder.

 La Frontera El Viaje con papa My Journey with Papa by Debora Mills, ALfredo Alva, Claudia Navarro